cishamalty/cishamalty/README.md

  - Hypothesis Testing
  - Web Scraping
  - Writing reports to communicate insights produced from the data.
- SKILLS:  Power-BI, Python, SQL, Project management, and AppSheet.
+ SKILLS:  Power-BI, Python, SQL, Project Management, and Metabase.
  In addition to Excel and Google Sheets.
-CERTIFICATES from simplylearn.com:
+CERTIFICATES from IBM:
- 1. Introduction to data science
+ 1. IBM Data Science Professional Certificate
  2. SQL
  3. Python
  4. Project Management